 - Box 7 is only checked if amounts in Box 1 include qualified tuition and fees for the upcoming spring term.

 - Box 8 is only checked if you have been at least a half-time student for a least one academic period that began during the calendar year.
 A half-time student is a student enrolled for at least half the full-time academic workload for the course of study the student is pursuing.

 - Box 9 is checked if you were enrolled as a graduate student for at least one academic period during the calendar year for which reporting is required.

 In previous tax years, educational institutions are given the option to report either payments received in Box 1 or total qualified tuition and expenses charges (billed) in Box 2.
 Case Western Reserve University had chosen to report charges, not payments received.
-Starting with tax year 2018, the university will being reporting in Box 1.
+Starting with tax year 2018, the university will began reporting in Box 1.

 All eligible tuition and fees, including activity fees, and certain nursing & some dental fees.
 By regulations, room, board, insurance, transportation, or other personal expenses are not included.

 In addition to tuition, below is a list of what CWRU considers as eligible or qualified fees for IRS Form 1098-T reporting purposes.
 There may be other eligible or qualified fees not listed below.
 Students may see these fees on their Statement of Account or Account Activity.